Male vs Female Cat: What Are The Differences?

 A couple of other physical differences have been reported between male and female cats.
 Male cats are typically larger than females, especially if they were not neutered until after sexual maturity.
 Also, unneutered male cats typically develop big cheeks due to testosterone causing a larger, rounder face than females.
 These cheeks serve as a sign of their physical fitness to females and other males.
 After cats are neutered, the cat may retain this feature to a certain extent.
 So if you adopt an older male cat you may notice these larger, lovable cheeks.

 There is also a major physical disadvantage of male cats as well.
 Male cats are more prone to urinary obstructions than females because they have a smaller urethra.
-This can lead to a number of issues such as recurring urinary tract infections.
-This may result in repeat trips to the veterinarian and may result in the need to feed a special urinary diet to reduce the development of urine crystals.
+This can lead to a number of issues, such as recurring urinary tract infections.
+This may result in repeat trips to the veterinarian and the need to feed a special urinary diet to reduce the development of urine crystals.
 In rare and extreme cases, male cats may need to undergo surgery to widen their urethra, known as perineal urethrostomy or PU surgery (ACVS).

 What Are The Behavioral Differences Between A Female And Male Cat?

 Some owners report that their male cats are more likely to get along with other cats in the household, regardless of the sex of the other cat.
 Male cats have also been reported to be more likely to form strong bonds with other cats in the household, even if they are not littermates.
 On the other hand, some owners have reported more conflicts between male cats, especially if they were not neutered before sexual maturity and were picked up as outdoor strays.
-Male cats are motivated to defend their territory, especially from other tom cats.
-So, adopting two former street-fighter tom cats could cause ongoing territorial behavior such as urine marking and aggression.
+Male cats are motivated to defend their territory, especially from other tom cats, so adopting two former street-fighter tom cats could cause ongoing territorial behavior such as urine marking and aggression.

-Female cats are reported to be more standoffish towards unfamiliar humans and animals.
-Female cats may also remain standoffish from animals in the same household and remain territorial over preferred lying spots in the house or even over their favorite human.
+Female cats are reported to be more standoffish toward unfamiliar humans and animals.
+Female cats may also remain standoffish from animals in the same household and remain territorial over preferred spots in the house or even over their favorite human.
 Because of their territorial nature, female cats are more likely to become the head of the household and will make their feelings purr-fectly clear towards other cats in the house.
-Females do not enjoy playing as much as males, this is particularly true for rough-and-tumble play.
+Females do not enjoy playing as much as males; this is particularly true for rough-and-tumble play.
 Most female cat owners have reported that female cats rarely form strong enough bonds that result in cuddling or grooming, but female cats may cuddle with or groom with male cats, especially male littermates.

 One of the main behavioral differences between female and male cats is their tendency to urine mark outside of the litter box.
 Male cats are much more likely to urine mark, with approximately 10% of males showing this behavior.
 The age at which a male cat is neutered makes no difference in how likely they are to urine mark, but unneutered males are more likely to urine mark than neutered males (Hart & Hart, 2013).